reflex-dev/reflex-web/blog/2025-01-10-displaying-data.md

 - The HTML template `index.html` is used to render the stock data for the given symbol.
 It iterates over the stock data, displaying each date and its corresponding values.

 **Test the Application:**
-- After running the Flask app (flask run), navigate to your localhost at an address similar to http://localhost:5000/stocks/<symbol> (replace <symbol> with any valid stock symbol) to see the stock data displayed in a table.
+- After running the Flask app (`python app.py`), navigate to your localhost at an address similar to http://localhost:5000/stocks/symbol (replace symbol with any valid stock symbol, i.e. aapl) to see the stock data displayed in a table.

 ## Enhancing Data Visualization

-Now that we have our basic data sources set up, let's explore different ways to visualize our data.
+Now that we have our basic data sources set up, let's explore web-based data visualization.
 We'll look at three popular approaches: Plotly for interactive charts, Matplotlib for static visualizations, and Reflex for modern interactive dashboards.

 ### 1. Creating Interactive Charts with Plotly